SpielmeisterCom/spellCore/docs/guides/concepts_systems/README.md

 </code></pre>

+### Component dictionary structure

+The following example shows the structure of the *spell.component.2d.transform* component dictionary.
+The data structure is shown in JavaScript object notation.
+Note that the keys of the dictionary are entity ids.
+The associated values are the component instances.
+In the example only two entities with the ids 0 and 3 have a *spell.component.2d.transform* component.

+<pre><code>
+{
+	0 : {
+		rotation : 0,
+		scale : [ 2, 2 ],
+		translation : [ 0, 100 ]
+	},
+	3 : {
+		rotation : 1.57,
+		scale : [ 1, 1 ],
+		translation : [ 50, 50 ]
+	},
+}
+</code></pre>

-### Working with component lists
+### Working with component dictionaries

-As stated before input is presented to a system in form of component lists.
+As stated before input is presented to a system in form of component dictionaries.
 There are a couple of things you should keep in mind when working with them.

-* Component lists are just regular JavaScript objects with the keys being entity ids and the value being the component instances.
-As a consequence you must not make any assumptions about iteration order when iterating over the component list.
+* Component dictionaries are just regular JavaScript objects with the keys being entity ids and the value being the component instances.
+As a consequence you must not make any assumptions about iteration order when iterating over the component dictionary.

 * It is usually a very bad idea to keep references to individual component instances in the system instance scope around between two processing calls.
 This is considered an anti pattern because other systems might also manipulate entities and their components.
 This manipulation includes the deletion of entities too.
 So if another system decides that it is time to delete an entity whilst your system is still keeping a reference to one of its components you have successfully entered side effect hell.
 Try to avoid this for your own sake.

-* Manipulating component lists must not be done manually but rather through means provided by the framework.
+* Manipulating component dictionaries must not be done manually but rather through means provided by the framework.
 Otherwise things might break.

 **TODO: add link to relevant entity/component creation/deletion api documentation**